erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 ```
 > Use this window throughout the entire guide.
 Do not close it.

+> [!Note]
+> If your device is not detected in fastboot or recovery mode, you'll have to install USB drivers [using this guide](troubleshooting-en.md#device-is-not-recognized-in-fastboot-or-recovery)

 #### Reboot to **fastboot**
 - Boot your NABU into **fastboot** by holding down the **`volume down`** button during reboot